Finax Blog

 Number of market drops over 10% for the particular strategy.
 For example, the 60% stocks and 40% bonds strategy had 5 drops larger than 10% over the past 30 years.
 The maximum drop over the past 30 years was 33.4%.

 All in all, Finax is a robo-advisor.
 We recommend and manage customers’ portfolios with a minimum of human interventions.
-We provide our services based on mathematic rules and algorithms, which we created and regularly optimize.
+Our services are based on mathematic rules and algorithms which we created and regularly optimize.

-We do not contact the client unless he/she requests it or it is necessary.
-However, it is important to say that all the algorithms and processes were completely designed by Finax with the help of our team of experts.
+We do not contact clients unless it is necessary or requested by them.
+However, it is important to say that all the algorithms and processes were fully designed by Finax with the help of our team of experts.

 Juraj Hrbatý